Skip to main content

 Academics

 What major is the University of Michigan known for?
 The question is better phrased: what major is the University of Michigan not known for?
-Across 14 schools and colleges, the University of Michigan offers more than 280 degree programs—from Actuarial Mathematics to Women’s and Gender Studies.
-The one thing all University of Michigan degree programs have in common is their high-quality reputation.
+Across 19 schools and colleges, the University of Michigan offers more than 280 degree programs—from Actuarial Mathematics to Women’s and Gender Studies.
+The one thing all University of Michigan degree programs share is their high-quality reputation.

 One of the most prestigious undergraduate programs at UMich is the Ross Bachelor of Business Administration (BBA).
-We at CollegeVine rank the Ross School of Business as the tenth-best undergraduate business school in the nation.
-In 2020, 94% of Ross graduates received a job offer upon graduation and the median base salary for graduates is $85,000—considerably higher than the $57,657 average entry salary of a business major.
+CollegeVine ranks the Ross School of Business as the tenth-best undergraduate business school in the nation.
+In 2024, 99% of Ross graduates received a job offer by the fall following graduation and the median base salary for graduates is more than $100,000.

-Acceptance into the Ross BBA program is challenging—it has just a 12.2% acceptance rate for incoming freshmen.
-About 80% of the BBA class is enrolled as high school seniors through Preferred Admission while roughly 15% transfer in from another school or college at the University of Michigan.
+Acceptance into the Ross BBA program is challenging—during the 2023 admissions cycle, it had an acceptance rate of just 9% for incoming freshmen.
+About 80% of the BBA class enters as high school seniors through Preferred Admission.
+Each year, roughly 100 students transfer from another school or college within the University of Michigan, while around 5% transfer from other colleges or universities.

 Extracurriculars